javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 So, technically it takes `this` and joins `this[0]`, `this[1]` ...etc together.
 It's intentionally written in a way that allows any array-like `this` (not a coincidence, many methods follow this practice).
 That's why it also works with `this=arguments`.

-## Summary

-*Decorator* is a wrapper around a function that alters its behavior.
-The main job is still carried out by the function.
+## Decorators and function properties

 It is generally safe to replace a function or a method with a decorated one, except for one little thing.
 If the original function had properties on it, like `func.calledCount` or whatever, then the decorated one will not provide them.
 Because that is a wrapper.
 So one needs to be careful if one uses them.

+E.g. in the example above if `slow` function had any properties on it, then `cachingDecorator(slow)` is a wrapper without them.

-Some decorators provide their own properties.
+Some decorators may provide their own properties.
+E.g. a decorator may count how many times a function was invoked and how much time it took, and expose this information via wrapper properties.

+There exists a way to create decorators that keep access to function properties, but this requires using a special `Proxy` object to wrap a function.
+We'll discuss it later in the article <info:proxy#proxy-apply>.

+## Summary

+*Decorator* is a wrapper around a function that alters its behavior.
+The main job is still carried out by the function.

 Decorators can be seen as "features" or "aspects" that can be added to a function.
 We can add one or add many.
 And all this without changing its code!